yuekunli/cognitiv-coding-challenges/dna/README.md

 conform to the specification above.
 The output should be a collection highlighting the interesting distinctions between the two people, considering all of the details above.

-The other thing we need to be able to do is to extract *one* of the sequences found above from either of the two people (that'll be the user's responsibility), and compare just that section with other people.
+The other thing we need to be able to do is to extract *one* of the sub-sequences found in the above process from either of the two people (that'll be the user's responsibility to go back and read the actual sequence as long as you provide a range for them to do so from), and compare just that section with other people.
 This endpoint is allowed to fail for any reason.
 The obvious example is when the chromosome for the person in question has an insufficient number of telomere sequences to establish where the "start" is.
 Scientists can fall back on the full Person to Person comparison for these samples.
-It should also return a collection of areas with differences.
+It should also return a collection of areas with differences, just like the first API.

 This will be compiled with gcc 8 on Linux with `-fconcepts`.
-Ideally, it only relies on the C++ standard library but header only libraries in-source where licensing allows will still be accepted.
+Ideally, it only relies on the C++ standard library but header only libraries that are included in-source will still be accepted (where licensing permits, it's not proprietary per se but closed source on account of submissions not being published).

 ## How to submit